 - Treat any identified foot problems.

+- Refer to podiatrist for regular monitoring and management of foot problems.

 - Ensure correctly fitted footwear is worn.

 - Ensure safe footwear is worn.
 Safe footwear characteristics include:

 - thin and firm soles to improve foot position sense; a tread sole may further prevent slips on slippery surfaces

 - a low, square heel to improve stability

 - a supporting collar to improve stability.